Substance Abuse Programs for Air Force Veterans

 - Special circumstances involving care.

 Desert Hope, an American Addiction Centers facility, is an approved community care provider.
-Desert Hope’s specialized veterans’ treatment uses a comprehensive approach that targets substance abuse as well as other mental health conditions, like PTSD and depression, that commonly co-occur with addiction.
+Our specialized addiction treatment program for Veterans uses a comprehensive approach that targets substance abuse as well as other mental health conditions, like PTSD and depression, that commonly co-occur with addiction.

 Transition Assistance Program for New Air Force Veterans

-Retiring from the Air Force and transitioning back to civilian life can pose many challenges for a service member.
+Retiring from the Air Force and transitioning back to civilian life can pose many challenges for an airman.
 These challenges may trigger or exacerbate existing problems with drug use or mental health.
 Luckily, the Air Force can help with its Transition Assistance Program (TAP).
-The TAP can help service members and their spouses:7
+The TAP can help airmen and their spouses:7

 - Prepare for civilian life.